Teach expectations as ‘why it matters’ (learning benefit)

 Common pitfalls

-Long moral speeches; arguing; implying pupils are ‘bad’.
+Long moral speeches; arguing; implying students are ‘bad’.

 SEND/PP considerations

-Helps PP pupils who are suspicious of authority; keeps tone respectful.
+Helps PP students who are suspicious of authority; keeps tone respectful.

 Tags